-If you have added something on your PHP to load from external source and the external site is down then your page will also load slowly.
+If you have added something on your PHP to load from an external source and the external site is down then your page will also load slowly.

 How to Optimize wp-cron.php?

 First, you need to stop wp-cron.php from running on every page view.
-Do this by opening the file wp-config.php (found in the folder where WordPress is installed) and add the following line close to the top of the file:
+Do this by opening the file wp-config.php (found in the folder where WordPress is installed) and adding the following line close to the top of the file:

 What that does is tell the WordPress engine not to run the wp-cron.php script on every page view, essentially it disables it.
 Second, you need to create a way for the wp-cron.php file to run on a regular basis.
-Usually the best way to do this is a normal cron job.
+Usually, the best way to do this is a normal cron job.
 Create a cron job in cPanel that runs every hour and have the cronjob run this command:

 wget -O /dev/null http://www.example.com/wp-cron.php?doing_wp_cron